 Amazon customers now can also choose to opt out from receiving Buyer-Seller messages, which means you won’t be able to contact them at all with things like review requests or customer support inquiries.

 Amazon autoresponders are still useful.
 But to go further in email marketing, you’ll need something else.

 LandingCube’s email follow-up tool

 LandingCube has added a tool to our app that helps Amazon sellers send email follow-ups more effectively.
-With this tool, you can automate your follow-ups, without being bound by the restrictions of Amazon’s messaging system.
+With this tool, you can send automatic follow-ups, not bound by the restrictions of Amazon’s messaging system.

 Amazon Follow Up Emails: In Summary

 Don’t think that it’s mission accomplished once a customer clicks “buy” on your listing.

 There is almost always more you can do to generate more value out of that customer.
 Whether it’s getting a review, getting a repeat purchase, or positive word-of-mouth about your business.

 Autoresponders are a good way to follow up on your organic Amazon sales.
 But for the best results, capture external traffic with LandingCube and send follow-ups with our own messaging tool.